Sarveshgb/textcraft-website/README.md

 ## Deployment

-The project is deployed and accessible at: [Simple Text Editor](https://sarvesh-textcraft.netlify.app/)
+The project is deployed and accessible at: [Deploy link](https://sarvesh-textcraft.netlify.app/)

 ## Technologies Used